Induced path factors of regular graphs: Preliminaries

 If hypothesis (i) holds in \lref{l:lift}, then we say that $G'$ is obtained from $G$ by \emph{augmenting the triangle on vertex set $\{a,b,c\}$}.
 If hypothesis (ii) holds, then we say that $G'$ is obtained from $G$ by \emph{pasting a $\Kfme$ over $ab$}.
 If hypothesis (iii) holds, then we say that $G'$ is obtained from $G$ by \emph{suppressing the vertex $c$}.

 In order to prove \lref{l:lift}, we will require a definition and a further lemma.
 Both of these are used only in the proof of \lref{l:lift}.

-\begin{definition} Let $G$ be a subcubic graph and let $\P$ be an IPF of $G$.
-For an induced $\Kfme$ subgraph $H$ of $G$, we say that \emph{$\P$ is standardised on $H$} if the vertices of $H$ can be labelled $a,b,c,d$ so that $ab \notin E(H)$, $c$ is an endpoint of a path in $\P$ that includes the edge $ac$, and $d$ is an endpoint of a path in $\P$ that includes the edge $bd$ (note that the two paths must be distinct).
-We say that \emph{$\P$ is standardised} if $\P$ is standardised on every induced $\Kfme$ subgraph of $G$. \end{definition}
+\begin{definition} Let $G$ be a subcubic graph, let $\P$ be an IPF of $G$, and let $(a,b,c,d)$ be a quadruple of vertices of $G$ that induce a $\Kfme$ subgraph that does not contain the edge $ab$.
+We say that \emph{$\P$ is standardised for $(a,b,c,d)$} if $c$ is an endpoint of a path in $\P$ that includes the edge $ac$, and $d$ is an endpoint of a path in $\P$ that includes the edge $bd$ (note that the two paths must be distinct). \end{definition}